This post may contain affiliate links.

 “Nostalgia isn’t what it used to be,” Simone Signoret, a Cafe Le Select regular, famously titled her autobiography, and maybe she was right.

-The death of Montparnasse
+The Death and Rebirth of Montparnasse

-So I let the ghosts of Montparnasse go.
-It was enough to feel the silky crunch of duck liver and toast on my tongue, to remember the petal-like softness of that coral leather jacket and the butcher’s broad grin, and then I thought how wonderful Paris was in the sunshine, especially in Montparnasse.
+It was enough to feel the silky crunch of duck liver and toast on my tongue, to watch the parade of people passing by and to think how wonderful Paris was in the sunshine, especially in Montparnasse.

 Travel tips for exploring Montparnasse and the Left Bank in Paris